dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 mkdir 01_input 02_scripts
 cd 01_input
 ```
 The process of getting your raw data onto the server will vary based on where your data is stored.
 Regardless you will want to put it in your 01_input directory in your scratch space.
-You could put each sample in its own sub directory within `01_input`.
+You should put each sample in its own sub directory within `01_input`.

 For today, you have the option of creating a symbolic link or pointing directly to the `.fastq` files in my `scratch` space.